Who is Liable for a Car Accident with a City Bus in Miami?

 However, not every car accident involving a bus is the bus driver’s fault.
 There are dozens of traffic laws which might affect any given situation on the road, and simply blaming the accident on the bus does not always work.
 Similar to truck accidents, bus accidents are often caused by the bus driver’s inability to maneuver the bus quickly or because the driver cannot see very well.
 If you were hit by a bus as a pedestrian, on a bike, or in another car because the bus driver was not properly checking their mirrors or blind spots, that accident is clearly the bus driver’s fault.
 However, other accidents where busses are struck by speeding vehicles, drunk drivers, or drivers who failed to yield to the bus when legally required to do so might not be the bus driver’s fault.

 In cases where the bus was not at fault for the crash, you may have been injured as a bus passenger or even in another vehicle involved in the crash.
 In these cases, the bus may not be legally responsible, and you should sue the responsible driver for any injuries you face.
-Talk to an attorney about how to receive compensation for your injuries.
+Talk to a Miami car accident lawyer about how to receive compensation for your injuries.

 Compensation for Metrobus Accident Injuries